Nour-AlSulaIs/202271740-Nour-Al-Sulais-assignment4/README.md

-# Portfolio Website – Assignment 3 (Advanced Functionality)
+# Portfolio Website – Assignment 4 (Final Project)

 ## Project Description

-This project is a personal portfolio website developed using HTML, CSS, and JavaScript.
+This project is a personal portfolio web application developed using HTML, CSS, and JavaScript.

-It builds upon previous assignments by adding advanced functionality, dynamic content, and improved user interaction.

-The website includes:
+It represents the final stage of the course, combining all previously learned concepts into a complete, polished, and responsive web application.

+The website showcases my skills, projects, and technical abilities through an interactive and user-friendly interface.

+---

+## Features

-- About Me section introducing my background
+- About Me section introducing my background and interests
-- Projects section showcasing my work
+- Projects section showcasing selected work with interactive cards
-- Contact section with form validation and feedback
-- Responsive design for desktop, tablet, and mobile
-- Dark/Light mode toggle using JavaScript and localStorage
 - Skills section with an interactive 3D rotating sphere
+- Contact section with form validation and feedback messages
+- Graduation countdown timer with real-time updates
 - Advice feature using an external API
-- Graduation countdown timer
+- Dark/Light mode toggle with saved user preference
+- Fully responsive design for desktop, tablet, and mobile

 ---